 WARRANTY MAINTENANCE

-Contractor shall warrant all products and labor for a period of one year after Substantial Completion.
+Warrant all products and labor for a period of one year after Substantial Completion.

 The USPS reserves the right to make changes to the BAS during the warranty period.
 Such changes do not constitute a waiver of warranty.
-The Contractor shall warrant parts and installation work regardless of any such changes made by the USPS, unless the Contractor provides clear and convincing evidence that a specific problem is the result of such changes to the BAS.
+Warrant parts and installation work regardless of any such changes made by the USPS.

-At no cost to the USPS, during the warranty period, the Contractor shall provide maintenance services for software and hardware components as specified below:
+At no cost to the USPS, during the warranty period, Provide maintenance services for software and hardware components as specified below:

-Maintenance services shall be provided for all devices and hardware specified in sections 233004 through 251404.
+Maintenance services shall be provided for all devices and hardware specified in Sections 233004 through 251404.
 Service all equipment per the manufacturer’s recommendations and maintenance schedule submitted.
 All devices shall be calibrated within the last month of the warranty period.

-Emergency Service: Any malfunction, failure, or defect in any hardware component or failure of any control programming that would result in property damage or loss of comfort control shall be corrected and repaired following notification by the USPS to the Contractor.
+Emergency Service: Any malfunction, failure, or defect in any hardware component or failure of any control programming that would result in property damage or loss of comfort control shall be corrected and repaired following notification by the USPS.

-Response by telephone to any request for service shall be provided within two (2) hours of the USPS's initial telephone request for service.
+Response by telephone to any request for service shall be provided within 2 hours of the USPS's initial telephone request for service.

-In the event that the malfunction, failure, or defect is not corrected through the telephonic communication, at least one (1) hardware and software technician, trained in the system to be serviced, shall be dispatched to the USPS's site within eight (8) hours of the USPS's initial telephone request for such services, as specified.
+In the event that the malfunction, failure, or defect is not corrected through the telephonic communication, at least one hardware and software technician, trained in the system to be serviced, shall be dispatched to the USPS's site within 8 hours of the USPS's initial telephone request for such services, as specified.

 Normal Service: Any malfunction, failure, or defect in any hardware component or failure of any control programming that would not result in property damage or loss of comfort control shall be corrected and repaired following telephonic notification by the USPS to the Contractor.

-Response by telephone to any request for service shall be provided within eight (8) working hours (contractor specified 40 hr per week normal working period) of the USPS's initial telephone request for service.
+Response by telephone to any request for service shall be provided within 8 working hours (40 hours per week normal working period) of the USPS's initial telephone request for service.

-In the event that the malfunction, failure, or defect is not corrected through the telephonic communication, at least one (1) hardware and software technician, trained in the system to be serviced, shall be dispatched to the USPS's site within three (3) working days of the USPS's initial telephone request for such services, as specified.
+In the event that the malfunction, failure, or defect is not corrected through the telephonic communication, at least one hardware and software technician, trained in the system to be serviced, shall be dispatched to the USPS's site within 3 working days of the USPS's initial telephone request for such services, as specified.

-Telephonic Request for Service: Contractor shall specify a maximum of three telephone numbers for the USPS to call in the event of a need for service.
+Telephonic Request for Service: Provide a maximum of three telephone numbers for the USPS to call in the event of a need for service.
 At least one of the lines shall be attended at any given time at all times.
 Alternatively, pagers can be used for technicians trained in system to be serviced.
 One of the three paged technicians shall respond to every call within 15 minutes.

-Technical Support: Contractor shall provide technical support by telephone throughout the warranty period.
+Technical Support: Provide technical support by telephone throughout the warranty period.

 Preventive maintenance shall be provided throughout the warranty period in accordance with the hardware component manufacturer's requirements and submitted maintenance plan.